 The flexibility NGINX logging provides comes at a cost, and there are some things to watch out for when writing your configuration file.
 We’ve already covered NGINX’s ability to override logging configurations at the directive level, and this feature is extremely useful for logging extra information whenever users access specific paths, e.g., logging extra traffic information for any users accessing the /private URI.
 However, using nested access logs can quickly become complex and you should be careful not to use this feature too much.

 Writing access_log entries to a file on disk can degrade server performance and increase the response latency for user requests.
 For web servers needing to maintain high performance, NGINX provides a way to write log messages to a cyclic buffer in memory, completely bypassing the disk.
-Extracting these logs is more involved than reading a file, so you should only use this if performance is critical for your workload.
+Extracting these logs involves more than reading a file, so you should only use this if performance is critical for your workload.

 $ nginx -V 2>&1 | grep—‘—with-debug’